z3h4/useful-commands/HTML & CSS/css.md

 - These properties take a few values.

   - The first two values determine the horizontal and vertical distance of the shadow from the element.
   - The third value (called blur radius) determines the softness of the border.
-It is used for bluring the shadow/
+It is used for bluring the shadow.
   - The fourth value is used for spreading the shadow.
 The larger the value, the bigger the shadow will be.
   - We can specify the color as the fifth value.